a645162/HomeWorkNewYearVideo/NewYearOpenCL/OpenCLDriver.md

 ### Intel GPU (Include Intel HD Graphics)

+For Intel Integrated GPU users,you need to confirm that your CPU support OpenCL 1.2.
+The Intel Integrated GPU (Integrated in Intel Core Gen3 Ivy Bridge) is start to support OpenCL 1.2.
+So that your CPU must be Intel Core Gen3 Ivy Bridge or newer.

 ```bash
 # This software package is already included in the Ubuntu source.
 sudo apt install intel-opencl-icd